 Net Present Value of Rent (NPV)

-The Net Present Value (NPV) of rent is a crucial factor in SDLT calculations for shared ownership properties.
-The NPV threshold for renting in shared ownership is set at £250,000, and if the NPV of rent exceeds this threshold, a stamp duty rate of 1% is applied.
-This applies only on the first purchase in the shared ownership scheme.
+The NPV threshold for renting in shared ownership is set at £250,000.
+If the NPV of rent exceeds this threshold, a stamp duty rate of 1% is applied.
+This applies only on the first purchase in a shared ownership arrangement.

 SDLT on Staircasing Transactions